dvejsada/PID_integration/readme.md

 It is only required to fill in API key once - for additional departure boards it should be prefilled in the config dialogue.

 The success dialog will appear or an error will be displayed in the popup.

+## Dashboard

+The repo includes example card based on [Flex-table-card](https://github.com/custom-cards/flex-table-card) for display on dashboard.

+Just modify the headline and the departure entity name - number in the name shall be replaced by * to include all departures.